lsgrep/notebooks/_posts/2020-01-25-Setting Up a Media Server with Jellyfin.md

 ---
 title: "Setting up a media server with Jellyfin"
 description: "hacking Ubuntu Desktop"
-layout: post toc: false comments: true hide: false categories: [jellyfin, GPU, Ubuntu, WiFi]
+layout: post toc: false comments: true hide: false categories: [Jellyfin, GPU, Ubuntu, WiFi]
 image: /images/jellyfin-nvidia.png
 ---
 I have an Ubuntu desktop machine with an old Nvidia card.
 It has OKish specs, but it is a bit noisy for my liking.
 In